 Click here for a chart showing when the different crops are in season.
 Please note that just because the crop is listed as in season does not mean it will be available every week at distribution.
 The chart is meant to indicate when it is possible to harvest that crop based on our planting schedule in our climate.
 We make every effort to provide a wide selection at each distribution.
 Each week we aim to have about 10 different items to select from but depending on the time of year there may be more or less.

-Summer/Fall list: Basil, Beans (green, yellow wax, Italian flat pod), Bok Choy, Broccoli, Brussels Sprouts, Cabbage (green, red, nappa), Carrots, Cantaloupe, Cauliflower, Celeriac, Chard, Collards, Cucumbers, Eggplant (Italian and Asian), Kale (green, red, lacinato), Kohlrabi, Leeks, Lettuce (over 10 varieties), Garlic, Greens Mix (mizuna, vitamin green and yukina savoy), Herbs (thyme, oregano, parsley, cilantro, dill, chives, sage), Onions (red, yellow, white, scallions, shallots), Parsnips, Peas (snap and snow), Peppers (bell, hot), Potatoes (red, yellow and white), Radishes (spring, winter), Red Beets, Rhubarb, Rutabagas, Spinach, Strawberries, Summer Squash (zucchini and patty pan), Sweet Potatoes, Tomatoes (standard, heirloom, cherry, paste), Turnips (purple top, white globe), Watermelon, Winter Squash (acorn, buttercup, butternut, delicata, sweet dumpling)
+Summer/Fall list: Basil, Beans (green, yellow wax, Italian flat pod), Bok Choy, Broccoli, Brussel Sprouts, Cabbage (green, red), Carrots, Cantaloupe, Cauliflower, Celeriac, Chard, Collards, Cucumbers, Eggplant (Italian and Asian), Kale (green, red, lacinato), Kohlrabi, Leeks, Lettuce (over 10 varieties), Garlic, Herbs (oregano, parsley, cilantro, dill, chives), Onions (red, yellow, white, shallots), Peas (snap, snow), Peppers (bell, hot), Potatoes (red, yellow), Radishes (spring, winter), Red Beets, Rhubarb, Rutabagas, Spinach, Strawberries, Summer Squash (zucchini and patty pan), Sweet Potatoes, Tomatoes (standard, heirloom, cherry), Turnips (purple top, goldball, white globe), Watermelon, Winter Squash (acorn, butternut, delicata, spaghetti, sweet dumpling)